ktonon/two-medium-model/README.md

 gravitation may consult the essay collection *Pushing Gravity: New Perspectives on Le Sage's Theory of Gravitation* [@edwards2002pushing], which surveys historical and modern treatments of such models.
-These approaches are well known to face challenges, most notably the so-called overheating problem associated with continuous momentum transfer, which in naive formulations would lead to unphysical energy deposition.
-The present model predicts that momentum transfer from the GCM is continuously absorbed into multiple non-thermal channels intrinsic to the coupled LCM–GCM system, preventing runaway heating; the specific mechanisms governing this energy partitioning are developed in a later section.
+These approaches are well known to face challenges, most notably the overheating problem associated with continuous momentum transfer, which in naive formulations would lead to unphysical energy deposition.
+While the present framework clarifies that not all momentum transfer must result in immediate heating, the broader overheating issue is not thereby resolved.
+The model identifies rest-mass formation as an additional irreversible channel, but a complete accounting of energy balance remains an open challenge to be addressed in future work.

 ## Motivation for a Two-Medium Ontology